 - Financially, this is the best scholarship a student can earn.
 Consider the worth of each college class completed.

-- First time freshmen with CWU enrollment prior to high school graduation through CWU College in the High School or Running Start at CWU will be given a $500 tuition award, provided they have earned a 3.00 cumulative GPA or higher in their CWU courses.
-Note: Students must be admitted by February 1 and submit a FAFSA for their freshman year to receive the tuition waiver.
+- First time first-year with CWU enrollment prior to high school graduation through CWU College in the High School or Running Start at CWU will be given a $500 tuition award, provided they have earned a 3.00 cumulative GPA or higher in their CWU courses.
+Note: Students must be admitted by February 1 and submit a FAFSA for their firs-year to receive the tuition waiver.

 - Some students who are academically qualified may not be ready socially or emotionally for the college environment.
 They may find the independence and speed of college classes overwhelming.
 Maturity is one of the key ingredients needed for success in Running Start.

 - High schools provide a social network and social development experiences for teenagers.
 This network is not as readily available at the college level as it is in the high schools.
 However, Running Start students may participate in student activities at the college, such as clubs.

 - Students are not guaranteed space in preferred college classes, and college schedules may conflict with high school classes or extracurricular activities (sports, drama, music, etc.).

 - CWU operates on a quarter system, which may be different from the high school academic calendar.
 Holidays and vacation periods are frequently different.
 Students are expected to attend classes at the university even though their high schools may not be in session.
 Careful planning must occur in order to avoid conflicts in family and school activities.

 - College courses move at a much faster pace than high school courses.
 A class that may take a semester or year at the high school will be completed in ten weeks at the university.

 - The high school is the final authority on high school graduation requirements.
 It is important to work closely with a high school counselor to ensure graduation requirements will be met.
 Some schools may not allow students to participate in graduation ceremonies if their college classes are not completed by the date of graduation.
 Check with the high school for their policies.